adjtomo/seisflows/docs/instructions_remote.rst

 - change ``SYSTEM`` from ``serial`` to ``multithreaded``
 - add a parameter ``NPROCMAX`` and set it to the number of cores available on your machine.

 Besides running in parallel over events, the work of an individual event simulation can be parallelized over model regions.
 See the SPECFEM3D user manual for more information.
 Both parallelization over events and over model regions can be used at the same time under SeisFlows.
-The current example, however, only illustrates parallelization over events.
+The current example, however, illustrates only event parallelism.

 Besides ``serial`` and ``multithreaded`` settings for running SeisFlows on laptops and desktops, there are also PBS, SLURM, and LSF options for running on clusters.
 See `here <http://seisflows.readthedocs.org/en/latest/manual/manual.html#system-configuration>`_ for more information.